Skip to main content

 (C) Back supports for extra width windows.

-(D) Stepping from window to window.
+(D) Stepping from window to window not permitted.

 (E) Anchors.